tallhamer/MapApp/README.md

 include generating things like training materials and virtual phantoms or capturing surfaces to transfer to AlignRT to use during patient setup taking advantage of MapRT's larger surface captures to see anatomy far from isocenter.
-The MapRT surfaces and clearance maps can also be used in testing and comparison to other collision detection systems like ClearCheck from Radformation and the list goes on and on.
+The MapRT surfaces and clearance maps can also be used in testing and comparison to other collision detection systems like those provided by Radformation and the list goes on and on.

 To achieve many of these tasks, the MapRT surface often needs to be accessible to the Treatment Planning System (TPS).
 There have been a number of attempts to get the surface meshes generated from these optical systems into the TPS in the past.
-Unfortunately, there are a number of technical challenges to achieving this and getting a usable result.
+Unfortunately, there are a number of technical challenges to achieving this while maintaining a usable result.
 The MapApp allows the user to move the equivalent of the MapRT surface into the TPS by voxelating the surface and converting it into a 3D image stack.
 The 3D image stack is then converted into a series of DICOM synthetic CT images that can be imported into the TPS.
-Once imported into the TPS the images can be contoured using the native contouring tools.
+Once imported into the TPS, the images can be contoured using the native contouring tools.
 This avoids many (not all) of the direct surface mesh to contour conversion issues others have reported.

 >Using this method can reduce the surface resolution of the captured MapRT surface so studies on accuracy between